keras-team/governance/rfcs/20210920-tune-end-to-end-ml-workflows-in-keras-tuner.md

 #### Tune existing Keras code

-If the users have their code of model building and training ready written using Keras, and they want to tune some of the hyperparameters, they would have to change the code a lot to separate their code apart and wire the data flow and control flow between the overridden functions.
+If the users have their code for model building and training ready written using Keras, and they want to tune some of the hyperparameters, they would have to change the code a lot to separate their code apart and wire the data flow and control flow between the overridden functions.